 Most laser liposuction patients can start returning to their normal activities around one week after surgery.

-Call us today to schedule a consultation appointment with female double board-certified plastic surgeon Dr. Smita Ramanadham and learn how liposuction can help you get the figure you’ve always dreamed of.
+Call us today to schedule a consultation appointment at our surgery center with female double board-certified New Jersey plastic surgeon Dr. Smita Ramanadham.
+We’d be happy to discuss more about the liposuction recovery process with you and explain how liposuction can help you achieve the figure you’ve always dreamed of.

 References